 Teaching metacognitive skills that encourage students to become more aware of their learning can help them shift from passive to active participants in the classroom.
-If the teacher is the only person thinking critically about learning goals, progress, skill development, curriculum design, and assessment, that is a missed opportunity.
-Teachers must help students become active agents in the classroom who are able to make key decisions about what they learn and how they learn.
+If the teacher is the only person thinking critically about learning goals, progress, skill development, and assessment, that is a missed opportunity.
+Teachers must help students become active agents in the classroom who can make key decisions about what they learn and how they learn.

 Here are 4 strategies teachers can use to encourage students to think about their learning: